World Plants Logo

 Colour Description

-The foliage of the Ca. pumila is green, with a yellow autumn colour.
+The foliage of the C. pumila is green, with a yellow autumn colour.
 The bark is light brown or grey, and the twigs are reddish-brown when mature.
 The nut is dark brown or chestnut brown, and the burr surrounding it is yellow-green.

 Texture Description

-The leaves are coarse textured and glabrous with pubescent undersides.
+The leaves are coarse textured and glabrous, with pubescent undersides.
 The stems are tomentose when young, becoming smooth as they mature.
 The bark is smooth when young and coarse textured when mature.

 Notable Specimens